Sexual differentiation in humans: External genital differentiation

-Males become externally distinct between 8 and 12 weeks, as androgens enlarge the phallus and cause the urogenital groove and sinus to fuse in the midline, producing an unambiguous penis with a phallic urethra, and a thinned, rugate scrotum.
+By 7 weeks, a fetus has a genital tubercle, urogenital sinus, urogenital folds and labioscrotal swellings.
+In females, without excess androgens, these become the vulva (clitoris, vestibule, labia minora and labia majora respectively).
+Males become externally distinct between 8 and 12 weeks, as androgens enlarge the genital tubercle and cause the urogenital groove and sinus to fuse in the midline, producing an unambiguous penis with a phallic urethra, and the labioscrotal swellings become a thinned, rugate scrotum where the testicles are situated.
 Dihydrotestosterone will differentiate the remaining male characteristics of the external genitalia.

 A sufficient amount of any androgen can cause external masculinization.
 The most potent is dihydrotestosterone (DHT), generated from testosterone in skin and genital tissue by the action of 5α-reductase.
 A male fetus may be incompletely masculinized if this enzyme is deficient.
 In some diseases and circumstances, other androgens may be present in high enough concentrations to cause partial or (rarely) complete masculinization of the external genitalia of a genetically female fetus.
 The testes begin to secrete three hormones that influence the male internal and external genitalia.
-They secrete anti-müllerian hormone, testosterone, and Dihydrotestosterone.
+They secrete anti-Müllerian hormone, testosterone, and Dihydrotestosterone.
 Anti-Müllerian hormone (AMH) causes the paramesonephric ducts to regress.
 Testosterone, which is secreted and converts the mesonephric ducts into male accessory structures, such as epididymis, vas deferens and seminal vesicle.
 Testosterone will also control the descending of the testes from the abdomen into the scrotum.
 Dihydrotestosterone, also known as (DHT) will differentiate the remaining male characteristics of the external genitalia.

 Further sex differentiation of the external genitalia occurs at puberty, when androgen levels again become disparate.
 Male levels of testosterone directly induce growth of the penis, and indirectly (via DHT) the prostate.

 Alfred Jost observed that while testosterone was required for mesonephric duct development, the regression of the paramesonephric duct was due to another substance.
-This was later determined to be paramesonephric inhibiting substance (MIS), a 140 kD dimeric glycoprotein that is produced by sertoli cells.
+This was later determined to be paramesonephric inhibiting substance (MIS), a 140 kD dimeric glycoprotein that is produced by Sertoli cells.
 MIS blocks the development of paramesonephric ducts, promoting their regression.
+Today it’s better known as the anti-Müllerian hormone (AMH).

 Secondary sexual characteristics

-Breast
+Breast development

 Visible differentiation occurs at puberty, when estradiol and other hormones cause breasts to develop in typical females.